Head of the Junior School

 I love to travel and visit new places and spend much of my time on walking holidays.
 I have a strong interest in history and always enjoy visiting places of historic interest.
 Being at Waterloo for the 200th anniversary of the battle was pretty special.
 I combine the love of travel with the history when I take part in historical re-enactments in different countries.
 Other than that, my acting credits include one episode of Time Team and a number of Bombardier Beer adverts!

 Last, but no means least, I love getting lost in a book.

 SENDCo and Head of Wellbeing and PSHE and the Library

-I am committed to my role as Head of Learning Support; I have recently been studying at UCL in London and am delighted to have completed the NASENCO course there.
+I am committed to my role as Head of Learning Support; I studied at UCL University in London and am delighted to have completed the NASENCO course there.
 I’m also extremely proud of my contribution to the development of the library, having been involved in its complete refurbishment during my time here.

 I have an interest in swimming, reading and, in particular, travelling.
 Recently, I have enjoyed exploring places such as Costa Rica, Australia and Bali.
 I have really enjoyed participating in the exciting sports these countries have to offer, such as white-water rafting, canyoneering and zip-lining.
 I have also loved learning about the local culture and the wildlife during my travels.

 |I have worked at Eltham College Junior School for nine years.
 Before coming to Eltham, I worked in both state and independent schools, both all-boys and co-ed.
 These have included: Colfes School during its transition to co-education, Thomas's School, Clapham during its year of foundation, and Greenacres School (a local primary school).|